saquibquddus/FaceMaskDetector/README.md

-# Face Mask Detection Demo
+# Face Mask Detection
-Face Mask Detection
+Face Mask Detection using TF1.14

+# Classes
+Two classes are there with or without_mask